On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Regularity results for the proposed model

 \section{Regularity results for the proposed model}

 In this section, we establish regularity results for the solutions of problem \eqref{eqn:main}.
-Firstly, when the regularity of the initial data is improved, the local existence and uniqueness of strong solutions to problem \eqref{eqn:main} is obtained via Maximum Regularity Theory.
-The proof is similar to that of Theorem \ref{thm:well-posedness-weak}.
+Firstly, when the regularity of the initial datum is improved, the local existence and uniqueness of strong solutions to problem \eqref{eqn:main} is obtained via Maximum Regularity Theory. {Let $p>2$.
+Given $f \in W_{\pi}^{2-\frac{2}{p},p}(\Omega)$, a couple of functions